 My grant application has been approved – what happens next?

 Next, you will be required to sign a financial agreement.
 Once this document with original signatures is received, Equal Voice will issue the first payment representing 70% of the total grant funds.
-You will have six months to complete your project.
+You will have until August 31st 2020 to complete your project.
 Then, you will be required to write a short final report and submit all original receipts/invoices to Equal Voice.
 Once these documents are received, you will be issued the remaining 30% of the grant funds.

 What types of supports are available as I work on my project?

 Equal Voice staff are available to assist you.
-Please contact us at: email@example.com.We will roll out a series of supports for delegates, including regional events hosted by Equal Voice chapters and webinars.
-Delegates will also have the opportunity to opt-in to a mentorship program.
+Please contact us at: email@example.com.
+We will roll out a series of supports for delegates, including regional events hosted by Equal Voice chapters and webinars.
 Detailed information about these supports will follow.

 Am I required to track my spending?